Skip to content

 The settlement primitive has to match the physics.
 That is the piece of the stack that is genuinely new — and the piece the team is spending most of its time on.

-Everything else — the legal entity, the regulatory path, the rulebook, the committee structure, the audit discipline — we are lifting, deliberately and unapologetically, from institutions that have been doing it for a hundred years.
+Everything else — the legal entity, the regulatory path, the rulebook, the committee structure, the audit discipline — we are lifting, deliberately and unapologetically, from institutions that have been doing it for a hundred and forty years.
 The innovation budget is spent on the parts that require it.
 The rest is borrowed, and we are proud of that.

 The institutions that last are the ones that understand which parts of them should be boring.